MohammadNazeri/my-educations/Cookiecutter/README.md

 # Cookiecutter
 * Cookiecutter is a tool that helps you quickly create project templates.
 So you don’t have to start from scratch every time.
+* Cookiecutter is just a templating engine.
+You can use it to generate non-programming projects: documentation project, etc.
+* Cookiecutter doesn’t care what’s inside the files.
+It just replaces placeholders and creates folder structures.
 ### How to work?
 Template could be in repo (most common) or local.
 1. pip install cookiecutter